chrisjbillington/inotify_simple/doc/index.rst

     :local:

-``inotify_simple`` is a simple Python wrapper around `inotify <http://man7.org/linux/man-pages/man7/inotify.7.html>`_.
+``inotify-simple`` is a simple Python wrapper around `inotify <http://man7.org/linux/man-pages/man7/inotify.7.html>`_.
 No fancy bells and whistles, just a literal wrapper with ctypes.
-Only ~100 lines of code!
+Less than 100 lines of code!

 ``inotify_init1()`` is wrapped as a file-like object, :class:`~inotify_simple.INotify`,